AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ### <a name="trainresult"></a>Train Run Result

-* The _General_ tab displays the summary of the train's progress, direct links to dataset and participating wagon configuration, as well as direct links to the test output and the speedscope profiling of the task.
+* <a name="traingeneral"></a>The _General_ tab displays the summary of the train's progress, direct links to dataset and participating wagon configuration, as well as direct links to the test output and the speedscope profiling of the task.

 <div align="center">
    <img src="../images/trainResult.png" width="70%">
 </div>

-* The _Test results_ tab shows the performance metrics per device (reader, workflows, writer), along with the expected resources.
+* <a name="traintestresults"></a>The _Test results_ tab shows the performance metrics per device (reader, workflows, writer), along with the expected resources.
 You can use the interactive graphs (per device) to zoom into the area of interest (click and drag) or zoom out (double-click).

 <div align="center">
    <img src="../images/testResults.png" width="70%">
 </div>

-* In the _Test Graphs_ tab, you can plot the available metrics for the specific _Train run_.
+* <a name="traintestgraphs"></a>In the _Test Graphs_ tab, you can plot the available metrics for the specific _Train run_.
 By hovering over the graph, the corresponding values are displayed in a dynamic window, stating the value for each participating wagon.

   <div align="center">
     <img src="../images/testGraphs.png" width="70%">